ka1ne/harness-ci-image-farm/README.md

 - Scan images for vulnerabilities
 - Push to your private registry
 - Configure Harness to use your registry's images

+## Architecture

+This solution uses native Harness Terraform provider resources rather than community modules, providing:
+- Better control and versioning
+- Direct provider support
+- Git integration for templates
+- Simplified resource management

+See [NATIVE_APPROACH.md](./NATIVE_APPROACH.md) for more details on the benefits of this approach.

 ## Quick Start